v0ss3n/jekyll/_posts/misc/2019-10-01-internship diary.md

 ## WEEK 8
-mo  steganography tests on fabric, 3d printing part for the tevo upgrade, helping Bea with 3d printing, adding lots of images to documentation website tu  trying to build the tevo titan extruder, fabricademy lecture on textiles as scaffold we  CNC introduction 2D milling, designing a box in Fusion360 to mill th  CNC introduction 3D milling, open day, assisting with lasercutting , 3D printing parts fr  trying to fix EL wire on graduation collection coat (did not work), 3D printing parts
+mo  steganography tests on fabric, 3d printing part for the tevo upgrade, helping Bea with 3d printing, adding lots of images to documentation website tu  trying to build the tevo titan extruder, fabricademy lecture on textiles as scaffold we  cnc introduction 2D milling, designing a box in Fusion360 to mill th  cnc introduction 3D milling, open day, assisting with lasercutting , 3D printing parts fr  trying to fix EL wire on graduation collection coat (did not work), 3D printing parts

 ## WEEK 9